feather-design-system/feather-design-system/docs/Components/Drawer/README.md

 Simplifies the user interface by

 - providing navigation options
-- providing easy access to additional information related to the current action without having to leave the current page.
+- providing easy access to additional information related to the current action without having to leave the current page

 ## Examples

 <Drawer-Examples />

-## FeatherDrawer
+## Drawer

 ### Getting Started